webplatform/docs-wpd/Logo/index.md

 ==Using the logo==

-The Web Platform graphical logo is licensed under a Creative Commons Attribution license,  creativecommons.org/licenses/by/3.0/ CC-BY 3.0 Unported.
+The Web Platform graphical logo is licensed under a Creative Commons Attribution license, [http://creativecommons.org/licenses/by/3.0/ CC-BY 3.0 Unported].
 The unadorned graphic is available to the community for re-use and remixing.

 To help users distinguish the Web Platform Documentation Site, we ask that the logo+text version be used only unmodified, to refer to this Site and its content.